 The SK Group to which SK Telecom belongs enacted the SK Compliance System Guidelines in 2008 and has distributed it to each affiliated company to strengthen its fair trade system.
-SK Telecom was not involved in any anti-trust investigations, nor did it pay any fines for breaching fair trade practices in 2018.
+SK Telecom has not paid any fines for breaching fair trade practices in 2018.
 SK Telecom will lead the establishment of a compliance system for the entire ICT industry with the belief that spreading a fair trade culture and creating an environment for self-regulating fair competition are the driving forces of sustainable competitiveness and customer trust down the road.